OUR TEAM WORKS HARD ALL WINTER SO THEY CAN GIVE THEIR ALL DURING REGATTA SEASON —

 One word: LAYERS.
 It can be cold and clammy at the river at 8 a.m., then tank-top weather by noon.
 If it's cold, you will often see families in the grandstands sitting under blankets with warm mittens, and if it looks even a little cloudy, a light rain jacket can be a good idea, Just be comfortable - it can be a long day.

 A wide-brimmed hat can be a lifesaver (and a back-of-your-neck saver) on sunny days.
-We also sell Oakton Crew baseball hats on our store.
 We always recommend wearing Crew gear so we can find each other in the grandstands — it is great to sit with other Oakton parents to cheer on our boats together.
-If you need a bit of spiritwear, check out our STORE.
+If you need a bit of spiritwear, check out our STORE, or our offerings from Squadlocker or Boathouse when available.

 The most important thing you can put on is a pair of comfortable walking shoes — even if you take a shuttle to the grandstands, there is a lot of walking on uneven ground to get around on race days.
 The parking lots are mostly gravel and fields, so you will get muddy after a rain.
 The river trail from the Boathouse to the grandstands is approx. one mile, and it's a beautiful but hilly hike, so be prepared.